abreham-g/Telecom-Data-Analysis/README.md

 # User Engagement

-● In the current dataset we are expected to track the user’s engagement using the following engagement metrics:
+● In the current dataset we are expected to track the user’s engagement using the following

+● Note: cleaned_data.csv is not pushed to remote repo since the size is too to be pushed engagement metrics:

      -sessions frequency